Non-Hermitian semi-Dirac semi-metals: Results

 The locations of the four symmetrically placed EPs, lying along the line $q_y=0$, are

 Without the loss of generality, we now consider the case with $\delta_0>0$.
 As a consequence of the square root singularity in the complex energy spectrum~\cite{berry2010geometric}, we can expect topological phase transitions around the EPs.
 Next, we will calculate the winding number ~\cite{leykam2017edge,zhou2018dynamical}, which is closely related to the non-Hermitian generalization of the Berry phase~\cite{garrison1988complex,leykam2017edge}, in order to monitor and characterize topological phase transitions in our model.
+In this work, we have used two different topological invariants in order to study the bulk topology from different perspectives.
+EPs are spectral degenerate points in non-Hermitian eigenspectra, where not only eigenvalues but also eigenvectors coalesce with each other, resulting in the corresponding Hamiltonian becoming defective.
+Vorticity records how the constitutive bands get exchanged while encircling an EP owing to square root singularity in the dispersion~\cite{PhysRevLett.120.146402}.
+In the context of topological phase transitions, the calculation of vorticity does not give a complete picture as the loop enclosing two EPs with opposite vorticities and the loop enclosing no EPs give the same zero vorticity.
+Moreover, it depends only on energy eigenvalues.
+On the other hand, the construction of winding number is based on eigenstates.
+It originates from the chiral symmetry of the non-Hermitian Hamiltonian based on the non-Hermitian generalization of the Berry phase ~\cite{wang2019non,yin2018geometrical}.
+Both of these topological numbers are related to the edge states under open boundary conditions and are intimately connected to the notion of bulk-boundary correspondence (or its lack thereof)~\cite{esaki2011edge}.